What Is a Citizen Ballot Measure?

 Those in favor of restrictions on paid circulators cite concerns about fraudulent signatures and the integrity of the election process.

-After all, paid circulators have a financial incentive to maximize the number of signatures they get, regardless of whether those signatures are valid.
+After all, paid circulators have a financial incentive to maximize the number of signatures they get, regardless of whether they are valid.

-Paid circulators are somewhat more likely to engage in fraud, which can happen in two ways.
-Circulators can misrepresent the purpose of the petition when seeking a signature, or they can forge a signature on a petition.
+Paid circulators are more likely to commit fraud, which can happen in two ways.
+Circulators can misrepresent the petition's purpose when seeking a signature or forge a signature on a petition.

-Signers can also commit intentional fraud by signing someone else's name to a petition to increase numbers.
-They could commit unintentional fraud by signing a petition more than once, or signing a petition when they are not a registered voter in the area where the petition will be in effect.
-For example, a resident from another state could be visiting.
+Signers can also commit fraud by signing someone else's name to a petition to increase numbers.
+They could commit unintentional fraud by signing a petition more than once or when they are not a registered voter in the area where the law will be in effect.
+For example, a resident from another state could sign.

 Certifying Petition Signatures

-How do states determine if the signatures collected on a petition represent real voters?
-Signatures must go through a certification process to ensure that there are enough valid signatures to meet the minimum required to qualify the measure for inclusion on the ballot.
+How do states determine if the signatures collected on a petition represent actual voters?
+Signatures must undergo a certification process based on voter registration to ensure enough valid signatures meet the minimum required to qualify the measure for the ballot.

-The petition is turned in to the Secretary of State's office, a city or county clerk, a county election official or, in Alaska, to the Lieutenant Governor's office.
-(See this table identifying who is responsible for certifying signatures in each state.)
+The petition gets turned in by its proponents to the secretary of state's office, a city or county clerk, a county election official, or, in Alaska, to the lieutenant governor's office.
+(See this table identifying who certifies signatures in each state.)

-These authorities are responsible for seeing that each signature is validated.
+These authorities must confirm each signature.
 Some states only certify a random sampling of signatures.
-This can still add up to hundreds of thousands of signatures, in which case temporary workers will be to be hired and trained.
-The process of signature verification can be a lengthy one.
+This can still add up to hundreds of thousands of signatures.
+In that case, the office must hire and train temporary workers.
+The signature verification process can be lengthy, but it's essential for protecting voting rights.

 Ballot Eligibility

-After it has been determined that there are enough valid signatures for a measure to be allowed on the ballot, the proposition or initiative must be evaluated to determine if it is actually eligible to be on the ballot.
+After the state determines that there are enough valid signatures for a measure to go on the ballot, it must check the proposition or initiative to decide if it is actually eligible to go on the ballot.

-While this is being considered, opponents can sue to prevent it from being placed on the ballot.
+During this process, opponents can sue to prevent it from going on the ballot.
 This can delay or derail a ballot initiative.

 Local Citizen Ballot Initiatives

 We've talked primarily about statewide ballot initiatives here.
-Most states allow local citizen ballot initiatives, but the rules and requirements will be highly variable.
+Most states allow local citizen ballot initiatives in local elections, but the rules and requirements are highly variable depending on the local government.
 See Ballotpedia for more information about local initiatives and referendums.

 Getting or Fighting a Citizen Ballot Initiative

-Before a citizen or citizen group moves forward with a petition to get an issue on the ballot, it's wise to get a legal review of the issue to ensure it will be eligible.
-An election lawyer can review the proposal to identify potential legal problems and opportunities for legal challenges.
+Before a citizen or citizen group moves forward with a petition to get an issue on the ballot, it's wise to get a legal review of the issue to ensure it's eligible.
+An election lawyer can review the proposal to find potential legal problems and opportunities for legal challenges.